 NATIONAL INSTITUTES OF HEALTH

 Amyloidosis is a rare and often fatal disease.
-I ask that you include language in the Committee’s report for fiscal year 2018 recommending that the National Institutes of Health (NIH) expand its research efforts into amyloidosis, a rare disease characterized by abnormally folded protein deposits in tissues.
-I also request that the report language for fiscal 2018 directs NIH to keep the Committee informed on the steps taken to increase the understanding of the causes of amyloidosis and the measures taken to improve the diagnosis and treatment of this devastating group of diseases.
+I ask that you include language in the Committee’s report for fiscal year 2019 recommending that NIH expand its research efforts into amyloidosis, a group of rare diseases characterized by abnormally folded protein deposits in tissues.
+I also ask that the Committee direct NIH to inform the Committee on the steps taken to increase the understanding of the causes of amyloidosis and the measures taken to improve the diagnosis and treatment of this devastating group of diseases.

 Current methods of treatment are risky and unsuitable for many patients.
-I have endured two stem cell transplants in order to fight the deadly disease amyloidosis and have been one of the lucky ones to survive the disease for 14 years.
-This was due to the intensive, life-saving treatment that I have received.
+I have endured two stem cell transplants in order to fight the deadly disease amyloidosis and have been one of the lucky ones to survive the disease for 15 years.
+This was due to the intensive, life-saving treatment that I have received through the Amyloidosis Center at Boston University School of Medicine and Boston Medical Center.
 I continue to participate in a clinical trial that looks for ways to diagnose and treat amyloidosis.

 Researchers have not been able to determine the root cause of the disease or an effective low-risk treatment.
 The patients with amyloidosis who are able to obtain treatment face challenges that can include high dose chemotherapy and stem cell transplantation or organ transplantation.